nnaik39/commvqa/models/mPLUG-Owl/README.md

-This is adapted from the mPLUG-Owl Github repo.
+This folder is adapted from the [mPLUG-Owl Github repo](https://github.com/X-PLUG/mPLUG-Owl).